elixir-europe/BioHackathon/interoperability/Pathway effect prediction for protein targets/README.md

 ##### KEGG
 Is complementary to Reactome in providing manually curated pathways and reactions.
 It also provides a set of disease related pathways with known drugs and protein targets.
 We can retrieve data from KEGG using their REST API: https://www.kegg.jp/kegg/rest/keggapi.html

+##### WikiPathways
+Is complementary to the first two in providing manually curated pathways and reactions.
+It is a ten year old community projects lead by the Glandstone Institutes and Maastricht University.
+It provides a REST API, various download formats, and a monthly updated SPARQL endpoint: https://www.wikipathways.org/ Also, three participatns know it very well: Andra, Chris, and [Egon](http://github.com/egonw].

 #### Protein interactions